Context: Written several weeks before my tenure in the JET Programme ended and I had to move out of my civil servant apartment

 I could sense the impending threat to my wallet, and considered trying to get out of it by claiming that the damage had already been done at the time of my arrival, but my own photographic evidence to the contrary convinced me to do the right thing.
 Over the past two years, a series of trips, falls, overly-aggressive window openings/shuttings, and flailings in bed were enough to put puncture wounds and gashes in about 25% of the mini panels within each shoji.
 All it takes is literally the slip of a finger.
 “So how do I repair them?”
 I asked.
 “You pay a company to do it.”
 Of course I do…

-Government Employee left, and a few days later, my American friend mentioned that his cousins down in Tokyo repair their own shoji, so I made a mental note.
+Government Employee left, and I did a little research that told me sometimes people repair these things themselves.
 Flash forward to yesterday, when I found myself with nothing to do and a hankering for some delicate manual labor.
 First I checked out the repair service, just in case it was actually price-competitive.
 They charge ~$30 per frame, and I had four to get done…so clearly I had no choice but to do it myself.
 I found the replacement paper, glue, and exacto-knife-ish tool easily enough at the DIY home goods store, and the bill came to ~$12.

 And a few hours later, it was done.
 Figured it all out with trial-and-error.
 Well, no error, actually.
 Just one trial, because screwing up is for chumps.